Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.

 You lose some amount of control when using the microwave.
 Cooking on the stove allows you to cook low and slow, ensuring fluffy and moist eggs.

-Remember, you leave them in a hot mug or bowl after they're done cooking; they will continue to cook after you remove them from the microwave.
+Microwave scrambled eggs can become too dry if you're not careful.
+Remember, you leave them in a hot mug or bowl after they're done cooking.
+They will continue to cook after you remove them from the microwave, so it's better to slightly undercook them than to overcook them.

 I add a small amount of whole milk, half-and-half, or heavy cream to the eggs.
 This keeps them moist and helps prevent them from drying out.
+Low-fat milk isn't recommended.
+It's too watery and not creamy enough.

-It's entirely up to you.
-I love the taste of shredded cheddar in these eggs; the cheese also enhances the eggs' texture.
+It's up to you.
+I love the taste of shredded cheddar in these eggs, and the cheese also enhances the eggs' texture.
+But if you prefer, you can omit the cheese or experiment with different cheeses, such as provolone or parmesan.

 Serving Suggestions

-As mentioned above, sometimes I add microwave bacon.
 These eggs are also lovely on thick slices of buttered almond flour bread or toasted 90-second bread.

 Storing Leftovers

-If the eggs are fully cooked, you can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+If the eggs are fully cooked, you can keep the leftovers in the fridge, in an airtight container, for up to four days.
 Reheat them gently, covered, in the microwave at 50% power.
 I don't recommend freezing these eggs.

 More Egg Recipes

-👩🏻🍳 I aim to publish a new recipe once or twice a month.
+I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card